katiestar99/ansible/hacking/ticket_stubs/needs_locale_info.md

 This issue may be related to locale or text encoding.
 To help troubleshoot and reproduce the issue, we need some additional information.

-If running ansible from the command line, try to gather this information from the same shell and terminal.
+If running assible from the command line, try to gather this information from the same shell and terminal.

 To collect the locale, language and text encoding settings, use the ```locale``` command:
 ``` shell